-10 Questions to Ask Before Taking Your Company Public
+10 Questions to Ask Before Taking Your Company Public Here's what you need to know before making the decision to debut your company on Wall Street.

 If you're tempted to take your company public, you're not alone.
 As of mid-July, 126 U.S. companies have filed for initial public offerings this year--up 46.5 percent from the same period last year.
 The average newly public company has seen its stock jump 31 percent from its IPO price, according to Greenwich, Conn.-based IPO specialist Renaissance Capital.